Chymyst/chymyst-core/docs/chymyst_vs_jc.md

 `Chymyst` implements significantly fewer restrictions than usually present in academic versions of Join Calculus:

-- reactions can have arbitrary guard conditions on molecule values
+- reactions may have arbitrary guard conditions on molecule values
-- reactions can consume several molecules of the same sort ("nonlinear input patterns")
+- reactions may consume several molecules of the same sort ("nonlinear input patterns")
-- reactions can consume an arbitrary number of blocking and non-blocking input molecules, and each blocking input molecule can receive its own reply ("nonlinear reply")
+- reactions may consume an arbitrary number of blocking input molecules, and each blocking input molecule can receive its own reply ("nonlinear reply")
 - reactions are values — user's code can construct and define chemical laws incrementally at run time

 `Chymyst` also implements some additional features that are important for practical applications but not supported by academic versions of Join Calculus: